KevinDepedri/Collect-and-display-a-dataset-in-augmented-reality-scenario/README.md

 SLAM (**Simultaneous Localization and Mapping**) is an algorithm born in the 80s.
 Its goal is to obtain a global and consistent estimate of a device’s path while reconstructing a map of the surrounding environment.
-The coupling between these two tasks, initially considered as the core issue, was soon discovered to be the real strength of SLAM methods.
+The coupling between these two tasks, initially considered as the core issue, was soon discovered to be the real strength of SLAM methods.<br/>
 This duality has also encouraged its diversification.
-By dosing the importance given to mapping or to localization, SLAM has been pushed away from the sole robotics field and became a reference to solve problems of many different natures: from micro aerial vehicles to augmented reality (AR) on a smartphone.
+By dosing the importance given to mapping or to localization, SLAM has been pushed away from the sole robotics field and became a reference to solve problems of many different natures: from **micro aerial vehicles** to **augmented reality (AR) on a smartphone**.
-SLAM uses devices/sensors to collects visible data (camera) and/or non-visible data (RADAR, SONAR, LiDAR) with basic positional data collected using Inertial Measurement Unit (IMU).<br/>
+**SLAM uses devices/sensors to collects visible data (camera) and/or non-visible data (RADAR, SONAR, LiDAR) with basic positional data collected using Inertial Measurement Unit (IMU)**.<br/>
-Together these sensors collect data and build a picture of the surrounding environment.
-The SLAM algorithm helps to best estimate the location/position within the surrounding environment.
+Together these sensors collect data and build a picture of the surrounding environment and along woth the SLAM algorithm estimate the location and position within the surrounding environment.
-Visual SLAM (vSLAM) using solely cameras and visual-inertial SLAM (viSLAM) using inertial measurement units (IMUs) give a good illustration of these new SLAM strategies.<br/>
+Moreover SLAM algorithms use two main designs.
+The first design corresponds to filter-based solutions (Extended Kalman filter or particle filters), the second design utilizes parallel methods derived from PTAM (Parallel Tracking and Mapping).
+In this project we have focused mainly on visual-inertial SLAM (viSLAM) an evolution of visual SLAM (vSLAM) tecniques.

 Mathematically speaking given:<br/>
 <br/>![equation](https://wikimedia.org/api/rest_v1/media/math/render/svg/15cd7daffb06c3fa7898e10fe16953895cb3a369) -> map of the environment;<br/>